kyletress/dotfiles/README.md

 Next, the script will set up your `.gitconfig` file.
 If it doesn't exist, the command line will prompt you for your Github author name and email, then symlink the example file to `gitconfig.local.symlink`.

 The script will then symlink anything with a `.symlink` extension.
 This is still a work in progress.

+## To Do
+Clone important repos and dev tools.